eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e.md

 ### Chapter 4: Adopt

-Coming Soon(?): Chapter 4: Adopt dives into some advanced concepts that you will need if your company wants to participate in Catena-X in a larger scale.
+Coming Soon: Chapter 4: Adopt dives into some advanced concepts that you will need if your company wants to participate in Catena-X in a larger scale.
 It explains how you can deploy a UI for the EDC or configure an SSI wallet to work with the EDC.

 ### Chapter 5: Inform